laurens-in/workshop-browser2021-code/small-examples.md

 I'm using a npm library called audio-context-timers here because the standard setTimeout method is not very accurate and can get throttled by the browser.
 Follow this footnote to find out more.[^context-timers]
 {: .caption}

-Here we are creating a simple effect where a note is repeated while the time between successive note is always doubled.
-To achieve the same effect in without recursion would result in quite messy and overly complicated code.
+Here we are creating a simple sort of "reverse bouncing" effect where a note is repeated while the time between successive notes is always doubled.
+To achieve the same effect without recursion would certainly be possible, but the idea kind of begs for a recursive implementation or if we turn it around, some ideas we can only get to by thinking recursively.
+We need to think about how to get from one step to another by a transformation of a set of inputs to a set of outputs.

 We could also integrate pattern matching to have achieve a more complex result: